19 Graphs, Networks, and Trees

 Table of contents

 - Graphs, in the strictly mathematical sense, consist of points, often called nodes or vertices, and connections among them, called arcs, or under certain conditions, edges.
 Among the various types of graphs are networks and trees.
 Graphs generally and networks in particular are dealt with directly below.
-Trees are dealt with separately in sections 19.2 Trees and 19.3 Another Tree Notation.71
+Trees are dealt with separately in sections 20.2 Trees and 20.3 Another Tree Notation.87

 - Charts, which typically plot data in two or more dimensions, including plots with orthogonal or radial axes, bar charts, pie charts, and the like.
-These can be described using the elements defined in the module for figures and graphics; see chapter 14 Tables, Formulæ, and Graphics.
+These can be described using the elements defined in the module for figures and graphics; see chapter 15 Tables, Formulæ, Graphics, and Notated Music.

 Among the types of qualitative relations often represented by graphs are organizational hierarchies, flow charts, genealogies, semantic networks, transition networks, grammatical relations, tournament schedules, seating plans, and directions to people's houses.
 In developing recommendations for the encoding of graphs of various types, we have relied on their formal mathematical definitions and on the most common conventions for representing them visually.
 However, it must be emphasized that these recommendations do not provide for the full range of possible graphical representations, and deal only partially with questions of design, layout, and placement.